pilebones/backdoorBash/README.md

 - Ubuntu 14.10

 Warning :
-Some recent Routeur or Box or AP prevent this kind of MiTM attack.
+Some recent router/box/AP/switch prevent this kind of MiTM attack.
 In this case, Ettercap could relay only one-way network-packets (From target to AP but not from AP to target).
 So Ettercap can alter the HTTP response to redirect to the backdoor's installer.